-• Hypersensitivity to the active substance or to any of the excipients
+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-4.4 Special warnings and precautions for use.
+4.4 Special warnings and precautions for use

 Where analgesics are used long-term (>3 months) with administration every two days or more frequently, headache may develop or worsen.
 Headache induced by overuse of analgesics (MOH medication-overuse headache) should not be treated by dose increase.
 In such cases, the use of analgesics should be discontinued in consultation with the doctor.